jimmy-academia/MOTO/trace/generated_docs/opto/trace/containers.md

 The function first checks if the current index (_index) is less than the length of the wrapped list of nodes.
 If it is, it retrieves the node at the current index using the wrapped_list attribute and assigns it to the result variable.
 It then increments the index by 1 to prepare for the next iteration.

-Next, the function creates a node object from the result using the node function from opto.trace.nodes.
+Next, the function creates a node object from the result using the node function from myopto.trace.nodes.
 This step ensures that the result is always a valid node object, even if it was already a node or a different type of object.

 After creating the node object, the function checks if the wrapped_list is not already a parent of the result node.
-If it is not, it adds the wrapped_list as a parent of the result node using the _add_parent method from opto.trace.nodes.
+If it is not, it adds the wrapped_list as a parent of the result node using the _add_parent method from myopto.trace.nodes.
 This step ensures that the hierarchical structure of the graph is maintained correctly.

 Finally, if the current index is equal to or greater than the length of the wrapped list, the function raises a StopIteration exception.
 This signals the end of the iteration and is the expected behavior for iterators.